Beginner's Guides

 Host payouts

-There are two solutions for hosts: Payments by Booking.com and Online Payments, but not all are available in all countries or for all property types.
+There are two solutions for hosts: Payments by Booking.com and Online Payments, but not all are available in every country or for every property type.

 The platform collects guests’ payments on the host’s behalf and pays them to the vacation rental owners through the chosen payout methods.